 North Bondi and Brighton Lookout

 There are a couple of lookouts at the North Bondi headland.
 They all offer beautiful views of Bondi Beach and out to the Tasman Sea, part of the South Pacific Ocean.
 Fred stopped there for a few photos and so they could admire the view.
-So far, the surprise 70th trike tour was a lot of fun and they have seen some great views and scenic sights.
+So far, on the Sydney Chopper4 trike tour they have seen some great views and scenic sights.

 Bondi Beach